The Private Sector Office (PSO) is organized into five primary portfolio areas aligned with the Department’s priorities:

 Innovation: PSO coordinates industry eﬀorts regarding Department functions to identify private sector resources that could be eﬀective in supplementing government eﬀorts.
 PSO originated and executes the Loaned Executive Program providing the opportunity for executive-level private sector, academia, and cybersecurity experts to share their expertise with the Department.

-Deputy Assistant Secretary (acting) - Matt Hayden
+Deputy Assistant Secretary - Jamie Lawrence

 The Loaned Executive Program provides executive-level experts an opportunity to volunteer with Homeland Security to fill special, discreet needs for a limited period of time.
 Through the Loaned Executive Program, Homeland Security is working with the private sector on innovative solutions to our homeland security challenges.
 The Department is looking to the nation's top executives and industry experts to partner with us as we strive to solve problems, improve processes, and fully realize our mission.
 By serving as a loaned executive, subject matter experts will have an opportunity to make a meaningful difference by protecting our nation.

 The Private Sector Resources Catalog centralizes access to all DHS resources targeted for the private sector including small and large businesses, academia, trade associations, and other non-governmental organizations.
 The first catalog to be targeted specifically towards private sector partners and encompass the entire Department, this document collects the training, publications, guidance, alerts, newsletters, programs, and services available to the private sector across the Department.
 Recognizing the breadth and diversity of the available resources as well as the Department's continually evolving work, this catalog is a living document, updated every two years.
 The most recent publication was completed in January of 2020.